The planning system can be a confusing mess. Here is an explanation of the situation at Danes Moss.

 In February 2022, The Sunday Times reported that Sir Tony Gallagher was part of a privileged group of Tory donors who, in return for a donation of at least £250,000 were made members of a ‘secret advisory board’ with direct access to the Prime Minister’s advisors.
 The report concludes: ‘None of the meetings appear to have been minuted or attended by civil servants, so there is unlikely to be any record of the advice or lobbying which took place.’

-TG Ltd began buying land on Danes Moss in early 2014, eventually spending at least £22m.
+TG Ltd began buying land on Danes Moss in early 2014.
 Some investments in TG Ltd activity came from overseas tax havens.
 A Gibraltar company called Spadea Holdings bought £5.8m in securities in TG Ltd which allowed investors to fund TG Ltd land purchases.
 These investors included Bluestar Enterprise Ltd, Walsingham Capital Ltd and the Panama-based Pegasus Star Holdings SA.

 The Planning Applicants